What is preventive maintenance?

 The idea behind preventive maintenance (PM) is that by performing regular maintenance on equipment, you reduce the chances of that equipment failing.
 It’s the same idea as taking your car in for regular oil changes to preempt a total breakdown.

 Preventive maintenance (also called planned maintenance or planned preventive maintenance) is driven by time, meter, or event-based triggers.
-It’s based on the assumption that a machine component will degrade within a given period of time that is common for its type.
+It’s based on the assumption that a machine component will degrade within a given period of time which is common for its type.
 Under a preventive management approach, the relevant parts will be removed, replaced, or rebuilt on or before the expected failure point.
 To go with our car analogy, it’s the same as replacing your engine oil every 10,000 miles.

 The main issue with preventive maintenance is that this approach can sometimes result in unnecessary maintenance.